jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Fork button][3]

-Enter a name for your fork of the Sentiment Analysis app, and make sure that the **Deploy to Bluemix** check box is selected.
+Enter a name for your fork of the Sentiment Analysis app, and make sure that the **Make this a Bluemix Project** check box is selected.
 You can use the default settings for the other options.
 When you click **CREATE**, a fork of the sample Git repository is created.

 ![Fork new project][4]